elvinvaliyev/maze-navigation/analysis/README.md

 ## Notes

+- All analysis modules expect results in CSV format from the main experiment runner
-- All visualizations are saved as high-resolution PNG files (300 DPI)
+- Visualizations are saved as high-resolution PNG files (300 DPI)
-- Statistical analysis includes significance levels (*** p<0.001, ** p<0.01, * p<0.05)
-- Performance metrics are normalized for fair comparison
-- Analysis handles missing data gracefully
-- Results are both printed to console and saved to files

-## Troubleshooting

-1. **Import Errors**: Ensure you're running from the correct directory
-2. **File Not Found**: Check that `comprehensive_results.csv` exists in parent directory
-3. **Memory Issues**: For large datasets, consider running modules individually
-4. **Visualization Errors**: Ensure matplotlib backend is properly configured

-## Contributing

-To add new analysis features:
-1. Create new module in the analysis package
-2. Update `__init__.py` to include new module
-3. Add new functionality to `run_comprehensive_analysis.py`
-4. Update this README with new features
+- Statistical tests use α = 0.05 significance level by default
+- Effect sizes are interpreted using Cohen's d guidelines (small: <0.2, medium: 0.2-0.5, large: >0.5)